 My kids love visiting the Arizona Science Center and chances are your kids will love it too.
 The museum houses over 300 hands-on exhibits for children and adults to explore.
 The Center features live science demonstrations, a planetarium, IMAX theatre, a Skycycle, the W.O.N.D.E.R. center, and so much more.
 The difficult part for visitors will be knowing where to begin!

-There are places to hike and bike all over the Valley, but some of the easiest (and most enjoyable) for families will be found at South Mountain Park or Papago Park.
+There are places to hike and bike all over the Valley, but some of the best outdoor activities in Phoenix (and most enjoyable) for families will be found at South Mountain Park or Papago Park.
 South Mountain Park is the largest municipal park in the United States (16,000 acres and 51 miles of trails).
 They have hiking, biking, and horseback riding trails available and one Sunday each month the park’s main access roads are closed to motor vehicles (check the website) making it an ideal place to explore with families.

 Papago Park is easy to explore as the trail has a steady incline and kids will enjoy the unique natural rock formations which make for great picture opportunities.
 The highlight is the “Hole in the Rock”, which is just that, a hole in the rock.
 Those that climb to the summit are rewarded with views of the surrounding cities, the airport, and if you hike at the end of the day, a beautiful Arizona sunset.